 But, what if a product is bad?
 When a company discovers a flaw in their product after approving it for sale, one option is for them to recall it.
 In recent years, two popular hernia mesh products faced recalls due to alleged defects in design.

-Ethicon, a subsidiary of Johnson & Johnson, withdrew their Physiomesh™ Flexible Composite Mesh in May of 2016.
+Ethicon, a subsidiary of Johnson & Johnson, withdrew their Physiomesh, Flexible Composite Mesh in May of 2016.
 The market withdrawal included all product codes.

 Two independent hernia mesh research firms discovered a substantial flaw in the design.
-Their studies found that patients with the flexible composite mesh had a higher reopen rate.
-The surgical mesh was ineffective, and led to higher rates of pain and infection.
+Their studies found that patients with flexible composite mesh had a higher reopen rate.
+The surgical mesh was ineffective and led to higher rates of pain and infection.

 Ethicon investigated these claims but could not determine a root cause.
 Their research provided no insight for doctors hoping to avoid these complications.
 Because of this, they decided to voluntarily withdrawal this product.

 Atrium Medical Corporation is part of the Maquet Getinge Group.
-The company manufactures a variety of medical devices including their C-QuR surgical mesh.
+The company manufactures a variety of medical devices, including its C-QuR surgical mesh.

 2018 Hernia Mesh Recalls

 A Recall Is Not Required For A Claim